 If you are an international applicant, all official transcripts (high school and post-secondary) and English Language Proficiency results (if applicable) must be submitted by January 31.

 Each year, the After Degree Nursing Program receives more applications than available spaces.
-Admission to the After Degree Nursing Program is based on competitive entry with preference given to those who have completed a minimum of three (3) courses towards the admission requirements.
+Admission to the After Degree Nursing Program is based on competitive entry.
 All applications are considered; Canadian citizens and permanent residents are given preference.